jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-IV-04.md

 #### Section IV.
 "Of Algebraic Equations, and the Resolution of Them."
 Chapter 4.
 "Of the Resolution of two or more Equations of the First Degree."

-**605.** It frequently happens that we are obliged to introduce into algebraic calculations two or more unknown quantities, represented by the letters $$x$$, $$y$$, $$z$$: and if the question is determinate, we are brought to the same number of equations as there are unknown quantities;
+<span class="art">605</span> It frequently happens that we are obliged to introduce into algebraic calculations
+two or more unknown quantities, represented by the letters $$x$$, $$y$$, $$z$$: and if the question is determinate, we are brought to the same number of equations as there are unknown quantities;
 from which it is then required to deduce those quantities.
 As we consider, at present, those